 Redbird Elementary School

-- Redbird Elementary School's student population of 526 students has declined by 13% over five school years.
+Redbird Elementary School's student population of 521 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Total Classroom Teachers||28 teachers|